ArunVenkata/MgdbORM/README.md

     def create_user(self, name, email):
         # self.mgdb_manager will be available through inherited class
-        # insert_one is a pymongo function, you can use any pymongo function since now the
+        # insert_one is a pymongo function, you can use any pymongo function
         # .get will get the collection instance returned by pymongo
         return self.mgdb_manager.get(AuthCollections.USERS).insert_one(dict(name=name, email=email))